Darren Huckerby: Leeds United

-He was sold to Leeds United the following summer for a reputed £6 million.
+He was sold to Leeds United in the summer for a reputed £6 million.
+However, he had fewer chances of first team action following his transfer, and was less prolific in front of goal than he had been with Coventry.

 In his time at Elland Road, he scored two goals in 40 league games, once against former club Coventry City and another against Watford.
-He had to compete for a place in the team with some players such as Mark Viduka, Alan Smith and Michael Bridges and as a result he was never a regular, although he did score against Partizan Belgrade in the 1999–2000 UEFA Cup, and in a 6–0 win against Beşiktaş in the 2000–01 Champions League.
+He had to compete for a place in the team with the likes of Mark Viduka, Alan Smith and Michael Bridges and as a result he was never a regular, although he did score against Partizan Belgrade in the 1999–2000 UEFA Cup, and in a 6–0 win against Beşiktaş in the 2000–01 Champions League.
 In all competitions, he scored six goals in total.

 Manchester City

 Manchester City signed him in December 2000 for £3.38 million, as they attempted to avoid relegation.
-Huckerby scored on his debut against Charlton Athletic, albeit in a 4-1 defeat.
+Huckerby scored on his debut against Charlton Athletic, albeit in a 4–1 defeat.
 Although the club did eventually go down, he stayed on and won a First Division championship medal, adding 26 goals in all competitions during the campaign, including two hat-tricks.

 Huckerby started the new campaign as first choice, and scored the team's first goal of the season, a header against former employer Newcastle that secured a 1–0 win.
 However, the arrivals of Nicolas Anelka and Jon Macken meant less playing time, and he eventually ended up playing out the end of the season on-loan to Nottingham Forest, being part of the team that reached the Division One playoffs in 2003.